AntoMB3/AntoMB3/README.md

 My name is Antonio, im a apassionate to Data Engineering, i like to build, test and study models of web scrapping, text processing, machine learning, and others.

+My favorite hobbies are sports and videogames and i like all about the competitive scene in both areas.
+Also i love music, i can't live without it.

 [Prueba de link](https://www.pathmatch.com/blog/how-to-get-an-internship-at-spotify)

 <!--